Hurwitz Stacks of Groups Extensions and Irreducibility: Hurwitz Characters and Normality

 In the relative case, denoting $C^{H}$ the scheme of fixed points, one defines a ramification divisor

 which is a \emph{relative Cartier divisor} over $S$ -- we refer to \cite{BERO07} \S 3 for the original approach and details.

-Suppose that the support of the ramification divisor is given by disjoint sections $(e_i)_{i \in I}$.
-By the same arguments as above, one attaches to each $e_i$ a cyclic stabilizer group $G_i$ and a primitive character $\chi_i \colon G_i \to \mu_{|G|}$, which are locally constants over $S$ -- see especially Lemme 3.1.3 Ibid.
+Suppose that the support of the ramification divisor $Ram(C,\iota)$ is given by disjoint sections $(e_i)_{i \in I}$.
+By the same arguments as above, one attaches to each $e_i$ a cyclic stabilizer group $G_i$ and a \emph{primitive character}

+which are locally constants over $S$ -- see especially Lemme 3.1.3 Ibid.
 If $S$ is the spectrum of an algebraically closed field, these characters are induced by the action of $G_i$ on the tangent space of $C$ at $C(e_i)$.

 Let us introduce the stack $\Mgm[g][I][G]^{rat}$ of $G$-covers with rational ramification locus.

 \begin{definition} Let $G$ be a finite group and $I$ a finite $G$-set of cardinal $m$.
 We denote by $\Mgm[g][I][G]^{rat}$ the stack classifying equivariant $G$-curves $(C/S,\iota)$ together with disjoint sections $\{e_i\colon S \to C\}_{i=1,\dots,m}$. \end{definition}